EchoSingh/Study-Notes/notes/Full Stack Development (22IS62 )/CIE  1(qb & answers).md

 6. Explain 5 types of selectors with examples.
+   Ans)
+Here are five types of selectors, with examples:

+1. **Element Selectors**

+    - **Definition**: Element selectors select all instances of a given HTML element.
+You can select all elements using the universal element selector (`*`), or a group of elements by separating their names with commas.
+This helps reduce the size and complexity of CSS files by combining identical rules.
+    - **Example**: To style all paragraph (`<p>`) elements to have blue text, the rule would look like this:

+        ```
+        p {
+            color: blue;
+        }
+        ```

+        An example of a grouped selector is shown in the source as:

+        ```
+        h1, h2, h3 {
+            color: purple;
+        }
+        /* This is equivalent to: */
+        h1 {
+            color: purple;
+        }
+        h2 {
+            color: purple;
+        }
+        h3 {
+            color: purple;
+        }
+        ```

+2. **Class Selectors**

+    - **Definition**: A class selector allows you to simultaneously target different HTML elements regardless of their position in the document tree.
+If a series of HTML elements have been labeled with the same `class` attribute value, you can style them using a class selector.
+The syntax is a period (`.`) followed by the class name.
+    - **Example**: If you have multiple elements with `class="highlight"`, you can style them all:

+        ```
+        .highlight {
+            background-color: yellow;
+        }
+        ```

+3. **ID Selectors**

+    - **Definition**: An ID selector allows you to target a specific HTML element by its `id` attribute, irrespective of its type or position.
+IDs must be unique within an HTML document.
+The syntax is a pound/hash symbol (`#`) followed by the ID name.
+    - **Example**: To style a single element with `id="main-header"`, the rule would be:

+        ```
+        #main-header {
+            font-size: 2em;
+            text-align: center;
+        }
+        ```

+4. **Attribute Selectors**

+    - **Definition**: An attribute selector provides a way to select HTML elements either by the presence of an element attribute or by the value of an attribute.
+This can be very helpful for styling hyperlinks and images, for instance, to make it obvious when a tooltip is available for a link or image.
+    - **Example**: To select any element that has a `title` attribute:

+        ```
+        [title] {
+            border: 1px dotted gray;
+        }
+        ```

+        This would match any element in the document that possesses a `title` attribute.
+5. **Pseudo-Element and Pseudo-Class Selectors**

+    - **Definition**:
+        - **Pseudo-element selectors**: Select something that does not explicitly exist as an element in the HTML document tree but is still a recognizable selectable object.
+For example, you can select the first line or first letter of any HTML element.
+        - **Pseudo-class selectors**: Apply to an HTML element but target it based on a specific state or condition.
+    - **Examples**:
+        - **Pseudo-element example**: Styling the first line of a paragraph:

+            ```
+            p::first-line {
+                font-weight: bold;
+            }
+            ```

+        - **Pseudo-class example**: Styling link states (link, visited, hover):

+            ```
+            a:link {
+                color: blue;
+            }
+            a:visited {
+                color: purple;
+            }
+            a:hover {
+                color: red; /* Color of the link when the mouse is over it */
+            }
+            ```

+            The syntax for pseudo-class selectors is a colon (`:`) followed by the pseudo-class selector name, with no space after the colon.
+The order of `:link` and `:visited` should appear before others like `:hover`.

+---

-7. Write the syntax of below mentioned HTML elements and explain with an example:
+6. Write the syntax of below mentioned HTML elements and explain with an example:
    (i) `<div>`
    (ii) `<span>`

-8. Write 5 types of selectors with examples.
+7. Write 5 types of selectors with examples.

-9. Illustrate CSS box model.
+8. Illustrate CSS box model.
 Be sure to label and explain each component of the model with an example.

-10. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.
+9. Understand the concept of “distributed” in the context of version control systems like Git, and outline the different states that files can exist in within the Git repository.

-11. Differentiate between static and dynamic websites.
+10. Differentiate between static and dynamic websites.
 Provide examples of use cases for each type and explain the technologies commonly used to build them.

-12. Explain the importance of version control in software development.
+11. Explain the importance of version control in software development.
 Describe any two basic Git commands and how GitHub enhances collaboration among developers.

-13. Write the basic structure of an HTML document.
+12. Write the basic structure of an HTML document.
 Explain the purpose of the `<head>` tag, `<body>` tag and other tags, and provide examples of common HTML elements.

-14. Discuss the importance of CSS style properties in web design.
+13. Discuss the importance of CSS style properties in web design.
 Provide examples of commonly used properties for text styling, box model, and layout, and explain their effects.

-15. Create an HTML document for a blog post.
+14. Create an HTML document for a blog post.
 The document should include:
     - A proper HTML structure with `<!DOCTYPE>`, `<html>`, `<head>`, and `<body>` tags.
     - A heading (`<h1>`) for the blog title.
     - A paragraph (`<p>`) for the blog content with at least 5 sentences.